xushengyao/CarND-Advanced-Lane-Lines/writeup.md

 The functions sliding_window_polyfit and polyfit_using_prev_fit, which identify lane lines and fit a second order polynomial to both right and left lane lines, are clearly labeled in the Jupyter notebook as "Sliding Window Polyfit" and "Polyfit Using Fit from Previous Frame".
 The first of these computes a histogram of the bottom half of the image and finds the bottom-most x position (or "base") of the left and right lane lines.
 Originally these locations were identified from the local maxima of the left and right halves of the histogram, but in my final implementation I changed these to quarters of the histogram just left and right of the midpoint.
 This helped to reject lines from adjacent lanes.
 The function then identifies ten windows from which to identify lane pixels, each one centered on the midpoint of the pixels from the window below.
 This effectively "follows" the lane lines up to the top of the binary image, and speeds processing by only searching for activated pixels over a small portion of the image.
 Pixels belonging to each lane line are identified and the Numpy polyfit() method fits a second order polynomial to each set of pixels.
 The image below demonstrates how this process works:
 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

+With all these points collected, use the numpy np.polyfit to fit them in to 2nd order polynominal lines, one for each side of the lane.
+See below for an example:
 ![alt text][image6]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.